chadstolper/DGLOs/README.md

 ## DGLOs Attribute Objects
 ### <a name="SVGAttrOpts"></a>SVGAttrOpts():
+An object holding various Node, Edge, and (if enabled) region visualization attribute options.
+Constructing a new `SVGAttrOpts()` creates an object with default values for basic visuals.
+A default instance is already stored in the library.

+Attribute Options:
+- `attrOpts.fill` : Fill color for Nodes as a string.
+Default color is #FFFFFF.
+Unique options:
+	- `"id"` : The fill color is based on the Node's id value.
+	- `"label"` : The fill color is based on the Node's label content if any.
+	- `"type"` : The fill color is based on the Node's type, group or other data value.
+- `attrOpts.stroke` : Color for Node borders as a string.
+Default is #000000.
+- `attrOpts.stroke_edge` : Color for Edges as a string.
+Either acting as a fill or stroke depending on the visualization.
+Default is #000000.
+- `attrOpts.stroke_width` : Node border width/thickness as a number.
+Default is 2.
+- `attrOpts.stroke_width_edge` :  Edge border width/thickness as a number.
+Default is 1.
+Unique options:
+	- `"weight"` : The edge thickness is based on the Edge's weight data.
+Usefull if the weights are known to be different.
+See [SimulationAttrOpts.weight](#SimAttrOpts).
+- `attrOpts.radius` : Node radius as a number.
+Default is 10.
+- `attrOpts.width` : Either Node or Edge width as a number.
+Usually used to pass SVG width for visualization calculations.
+- `attrOpts.height` : Either Node or Edge height as a number.
+Usually used to pass SVG height for visualization calculations.
+- `attrOpts.opacity` : Opacity as a number where `0 < x < 100`.
+Default is 100.
+- `attrOpts.font` : Font of used for any text display.
+Default is "sans serif".
+- `attrOpts.font_size` : Size of font in either px or pt.
+Default is "12px".

 ### <a name="SimAttrOpts"></a>SimulationAttrOpts():
 An object holding various force-directed simulation calculation related information.
 Constructing a `new SimulationAttrOpts()` with no parameters defaults all values.